trentpolack/joymachine-public/ue4/README.md

 * [Actor Ticking](https://docs.unrealengine.com/latest/INT/Programming/UnrealArchitecture/Actors/Ticking/index.html)

 ### Miscellaneous Code Snippets
-* [Houdini Engine Plugin for UE4](https://gist.github.com/trentpolack/203806b53fe06ee46bc5f24a41467211) — Windows-only improvements I made to the Houdini Engine UE4 plugin for better Houdini path determination.
+* [**Houdini Engine Plugin for UE4**](https://gist.github.com/trentpolack/203806b53fe06ee46bc5f24a41467211) — Windows-only improvements I made to the Houdini Engine UE4 plugin for better Houdini path determination.
-* [Set/Get Accessor Creation Macros](https://gist.github.com/trentpolack/a1bdcd3002d0eda2bf17a46b5c292bf7) — I've been working with a lot of serialization data structures which, generally, are just mirrored data to deserialize into an object instance with similar data.
+* [**Set/Get Accessor Creation Macros**](https://gist.github.com/trentpolack/a1bdcd3002d0eda2bf17a46b5c292bf7) — I've been working with a lot of serialization data structures which, generally, are just mirrored data to deserialize into an object instance with similar data.
 So, I created some macros to generate Set/Get accessors with one line of code (which also eliminates set/get methods from accidentally setting/getting the wrong variable amidst mass copy-and-pasting).
-* [A More Useful UE4 Enumeration Structure](https://gist.github.com/trentpolack/ad361a4d3d6e46d1a1ff82c03a997f28) — Rather than relying on a straight-up `UENUM` enumeration, it's far, far easier to create a namespace with your enumeration's name and embed the enumeration values in an `enum Type`.
+* [**A More Useful UE4 Enumeration Structure**](https://gist.github.com/trentpolack/ad361a4d3d6e46d1a1ff82c03a997f28) — Rather than relying on a straight-up `UENUM` enumeration, it's far, far easier to create a namespace with your enumeration's name and embed the enumeration values in an `enum Type`.
 It makes life _so much simpler_.
+* [**Reminders via Visual Studio Build Warnings**](https://gist.github.com/trentpolack/957daf8f0189e8d0ef5da4e75ac68d04) — Add `JM_TODO( "05/05/18", "HEY REMEMBER TO ADD THE GREAT."` once you toss something like in that gist somewhere, and you'll get nice little TODO messages as non-build-breaking warnings (even for warnings-treated-as-errors).

 Read.
 Read so hard.